Installation and Login

 Type Network Path

-4. Select the folder you want to backup from the NAS device.
+4. Select the folder you want to back up from the NAS device.

 5. Click the second column to specify a destination path.